buildbot/buildbot/master/docs/manual/configuration/reporters.rst

 Apart of sending mail, Buildbot can send Pushover_ notifications.
 It can be used by administrators to receive an instant message to an iPhone or an Android device if a build fails.
 The :class:`PushoverNotifier` reporter is used to accomplish this.
 Its configuration is very similar to the mail notifications, however—due to the notification size constrains—the logs and patches cannot be attached.

-To use this reporter, you need to generate and application on the Pushover website https://pushover.net/apps/ and provide your user key and the API token.
+To use this reporter, you need to generate an application on the Pushover website https://pushover.net/apps/ and provide your user key and the API token.

 The following simple example will send a Pushover notification upon the completion of each build.
 The notification contains a description of the :class:`Build`, its results, and URLs where more information can be obtained.
 The ``user_key`` and ``api_token`` values should be replaced with proper ones obtained from the Pushover website for your application.